No one wants to overspend on groceries each month.

 Leftover Sunday papers are a goldmine of additional savings!

-You can look at a bit of cheat sheet that offers a peek at the coupons that will be heading your way.
+You can look at a bit of cheat sheet that offers a peek at the coupons heading your way.
 It’s sort of like getting a preview of upcoming movies – you’ll see what the main attraction will be.

 Just go to Sunday Coupon Inserts, and you can see the week’s coupon inserts.

 Print isn’t the only way that you can save money, either.
-For example, online resources can be used as a wellspring of coupons to save on your groceries.
+For example, online resources can be a wellspring of coupons to save on groceries.

 There are times when coupons seem to appear out of thin air.
 Well, not quite like that, but you can move an item and then see where a coupon is left behind by a sweet couponer who didn’t need that product – so they’re paying it forward.